LamininSolutions/mfsql-connector/source/procedures/spMFClassTableColumns.rst

 =======

 This special procedure analyses the M-Files classes and show types of columns and any potential anomalies between the metadata structure and the columns for the table in SQL.

+The result is useful in trouble shooting.
+It is also used internally during the synchronize metadata routines to trap errors.

 Additional Info
 ===============